gabriel-le/trackfwd/tutorials/unreal.md

 ![Start OSC Server](content/unreal/Starting_The_OSC_Server.png)

 The `Start OSC Server` node will start the OSC server on the specified port and should only be called once (for example, on `Event BeginPlay`).
 The On OSC Message Received event will be triggered whenever a message is received on the specified port.
 For the IP address, you can either use `0.0.0.0` to listen on all available interfaces, or specify a specific IP address to listen on.
 For the port, you can use any available port, but it should match the port that `trackfwd` is broadcasting on.
 In this example, we are using port `9000`.

+To create the `OnTrackerMessageReceived` event, drag out the `Event` property from the `Bind Event to On OSC Message Received` node and select `Add Custom Event`.

 Ths `Is Tracker Transform` collapsed subgraph checks if the incoming OSC message starts with `/tracker/` followed by the index of the desired tracker (in this case, `0`).
 If the message matches the expected format, it is passed to the `Update Target Tracker Transform` function.